-1) Dale Cooper is finally confronting his shadow self by living the life of his shadow self.
+- Dale Cooper is finally confronting his shadow self by living the life of his shadow self.

-2) Laura Palmer has been put into a witness protection program of sorts by the Fireman, and her identity is a near carbon copy of Shelly Johnson’s life.
+- Laura Palmer has been put into a witness protection program of sorts by the Fireman, and her identity is a near carbon copy of Shelly Johnson’s life.

-First, let me verify why I think it’s a black lodge universe rather than an alternate timeline in our reality.
+First, let me verify why I think it’s a Black Lodge universe rather than an alternate timeline in our reality

-Creating the number 8 from the Owl Ring symbol to me means that the infinite mobius strip loop is within the Black Lodge, or at least the Red Room.
-Especially as it’s Phillip Gerard, the most frequently occurring resident of the Red Room, who brings Cooper directly to this scene with Jeffries.
+Creating the number 8 from the Owl Ring symbol to me means that the infinite Mobius strip loop is within the Black Lodge, or at least the Red Room.
+Especially as it’s Phillip Gerard—the most frequently occurring resident of the Red Room—who brings Cooper directly to this scene with Jeffries.

 Now, let me verify why I think Cooper is living through the life of his Doppelganger:

-How is Dale confronting his doppelganger?
+How is Dale confronting his doppelgänger?
 By living his doppelganger’s life from within.
 RichardCooper, as far as I’m concerned, is Dale within DoppelCooper, slowly superseding control just as Dale did within Dougie.
 That clinical coldness?
-It’s DoppelCooper as he was when fresh on this Earth from the lodge.
-But for every step he takes in this do-over lodge reality, Dale is within him and able to make more compassionate choices, though like Dale was dormant within Dougie while still absorbing and remembering every experience, Dale’s personality itself seems unable to surface very often.
+It’s DoppelCooper as he was when fresh on this Earth from the Lodge.
+But for every step he takes in this do-over Lodge reality, Dale is within him and able to make more compassionate choices, though like Dale was dormant within Dougie while still absorbing and remembering every experience, Dale’s personality itself seems unable to surface very often.
 But because of the information we received from how Dale was within Dougie, we can correlate that Dale will do the same within DoppelCooper, even if it takes 25 years to undo everything DoppelCooper did in our reality.

 And it may take all 25 years as well.
 To defeat your shadow self, you have to live as your shadow, have the perfect courage to trust you can rise above your basest shadowy instincts.
-To defeat your shadow you accept your shadow, then your basest shadowy tendencies gradually atrophy until, using terms from Theosophy (which Frost borrowed heavily from when originating Twin Peaks’ mythology), it falls away like the basest levels of astral matter from the self and the self is ready to evolve to the next astral plane.
+To defeat your shadow you accept your shadow, then your basest shadowy tendencies gradually atrophy until, using terms from Theosophy (which Mark Frost borrowed heavily from when originating Twin Peaks’ mythology), it falls away like the basest levels of astral matter from the self and the self is ready to evolve to the next astral plane.

-Another clue that RichardCooper is the early life of DoppelCooper is the blatant western motif.
+Another clue that RichardCooper is the early life of DoppelCooper is the blatant Western motif.
 RichardCooper began in Texas and the first duel we see is Richard going into a modern day saloon, Judy’s Diner, where he has it out with three cowboys.
 There’s a black hat, seemingly waiting on a rack for RichardCooper.
-This standoff, the gunplay, the taking of the guns, it’s as western a standoff as you’re going to get.
+This standoff, the gunplay, the taking of the guns, it’s as Western a standoff as you’re going to get.

 And how does DoppelCooper end?
 Shot in the back by a true lawfully good person with a gun during a standoff with the local sheriff.
 A local sheriff whose hat, mind you, jumps on his head just like they would have done in the old Westerns.
 Similar conventions, similar visual languages used for similar characters, to me means that we are witnessing the first days of DoppelCooper’s tenure on Earth by way of Dale’s understanding of the events.